 Chemicals or other materials which have not been opened or are still in usable form can be saved from becoming waste by being offered for other University staff use.
 EHS will periodically distribute a list of "unwanted but still usable" materials.
-Staff wishing to obtain a material for use may contact OEHS.
-OEHS will pickup and deliver the material to the requester.
+Staff wishing to obtain a material for use may contact EHS.
+EHS will pick up and deliver the material to the requester.
 Staff wishing to list materials should also contact EHS.
 Materials should continue to be stored by the listing Department until a user is found.

-If this is not possible, or if an appreciable amount of time has expired with no result, EHS can pickup the material.
+If this is not possible, or if an appreciable amount of time has expired with no result, EHS can pick up the material.
 Waste generated through scientific classroom instruction has additional reduction options available.
 These include converting to microscale experiments and incorporating material neutralization or inactivation into experiment procedures.
 This promotes environmental and product stewardship and could be a valuable theme in course curriculum.

-g.
+f.
 Using Sink Drains and the Sewer